Introduction

 The hierarchy of society

-Schools normally teach us about only the primary, secondary, tertiary and maybe quaternary âindustriesâ but we could lay it out like this:
+Schools normally teach us about only the primary, secondary, tertiary and maybe quaternary âindustriesâ but we could extend it further:

 On messaging